VincentCorleone/time-recorder/README.md

 This project is assisted by Cursor, which really impressed me.
 I finished this project in about 6 hours and barely written any codes.

+MacOS version and Windows version are both released.

 ## Screenshots

 ![HomePage](readme/Snipaste_1.png)